Lisa Hayden-Johnson

-Lisa Hayden-Johnson is a British woman from Brixham, Devon, who gained infamy for fabricating her son Matthew's severe illnesses over several years, leading to her conviction and imprisonment.
-This case is one of the most notable examples of Munchausen syndrome by proxy (MSBP), a form of abuse where a caregiver exaggerates or induces medical conditions in someone under their care to gain attention and sympathy.
+Lisa Hayden-Johnson is a British woman who was living in Brixham, Devon, when she gained notoriety for having fabricated her son Matthew's severe illnesses for much of his early life, She was eventually convicted of child cruelty and other offences and was imprisoned.
+The case is an example of factitious disorder imposed on another (FDIA or FII), a form of abuse where a caregiver exaggerates or induces medical conditions in someone under their care in order to gain attention and sympathy.